 Cameras make a big difference

-When it comes to zoom quality, the OnePlus 8 Pro’s dedicated 3x hybrid zoom camera produces far superior results.
+The OnePlus 8 Pro’s dedicated 3x hybrid zoom camera produces far superior results when it comes to zoom quality.
 The camera is even passable up to 5x in perfect conditions.
-The two phones are much more comparable at 2x though, as both rely on digital enhancements from the main sensor.
+The two phones are much more comparable at 2x, though, as both rely on digital enhancements from the main sensor.

 Personally, I don’t rate either the 8 Pro’s color filter or the 8’s macro camera very highly.
 Their detail levels are too low to make them something you’ll want to use regularly.
-For the occasional fun shot they’re passable, but are substantially below the quality of the phones’ other cameras.
+They’re passable for the occasional fun shot but are substantially below the quality of the phones’ other cameras.

-Both the Oneplus 8 and OnePlus 8 Pro pack in flexible camera packages, although it’s still a bit disappointing to see them both quite reliant on heavy doses of processing.
+Both the Oneplus 8 and OnePlus 8 Pro pack flexible camera packages, although it’s still a bit disappointing to see them both quite reliant on heavy doses of processing.
 Shooting with the main camera is essentially the same between the two, at least until the lights go out.
-The OnePlus 8 Pro is certainly the more versatile though, thanks to its 3x zoom capabilities and superior wide angle camera.
+The OnePlus 8 Pro is certainly the more versatile, though, thanks to its 3x zoom capabilities and superior wide-angle camera.
 Even so, the OnePlus 8 will have most people well covered.

-Which should I buy between OnePlus 8 Pro vs OnePlus 8?
+Which should I buy between the OnePlus 8 Pro vs OnePlus 8?

 The OnePlus 8 series attempts a delicate balancing act between pleasing loyal fans who want an affordable price point and a push into the more profitable premium tier of the market.
-I, and probably many others, can live without IP68 and wireless charging to save $200, while the Pro is built for consumers who love these premium features.
+I, and probably many others, can live without IP68 and wireless charging to save some cash, while the Pro is built for consumers who love these premium features.
 In that sense, OnePlus succeeds in its mission to cater to both groups.
-Although I’m not 100% convinced by the camera setups.
+However, I’m not 100% convinced by the camera setups.

 The OnePlus 8 certainly isn't cut down.
 Instead, the Pro model goes beyond the essentials.

 This year’s OnePlus handsets offer 5G, outstanding performance, and best-in-class displays, regardless of which model you buy.
-This makes the standard OnePlus 8 very good value for money to cover your core smartphone experience.
-The Pro is really only worth the extra $200 if you need better, flexible cameras and regularly use wireless charging.
+This makes the standard OnePlus 8 outstanding value for money to cover your core smartphone experience.
+The Pro is really only worth the extra money if you need better, flexible cameras, and regularly use wireless charging.
 If you want Verizon’s mmWave technology, you’ll be stuck with the standard model anyway.